 Federal regulations require that discoveries coming from federally assisted research must be reported promptly and appropriate patents must be applied for by the University.
-In addition, the State of Michigan and the University acknowledge the obligation to protect intellectual property emerging from research funded from whatever sources by prompt filing of appropriate patent applications.
-Faculty, staff and students are reminded that the University's patent policy reads as follows:
+In addition, the State of Michigan and the University acknowledge the obligation to protect intellectual property emerging from research funded from any source by prompt filing of appropriate patent applications.
+The University's patent policy reads as follows: